Skarlso/blogsource/content/posts/2023-07-28-digital-and-analog-together.md

 ## Conclusion

 I hope this makes sense dear reader.
 I combine all of these things to make a perfect system _for me_.
-I took the things from each system and mashed it together.
+I took the things from each system and mashed them together.
 I like the outcome.
 Do you?

 And thank you for taking the time to go over it.
 Any questions, I'm happy to answer in